harry-finch/FabtrackJS/README.md

-# fabtrack_nodejs
+# FabtrackJS

-An opensource platform for fablabs
+An opensource platform for fablabs written in Javascript.